 Peter is an active member of the International Trademark Association (INTA) and currently sits on one of their committees.
 He is also a participating member of the Copyright Society of Australia and the Intellectual Property Society of Australian and New Zealand (IPSANZ).
 Peter is responsible for the firm’s membership of the Global Advertising Lawyers Alliance (GALA), and is the immediate past president of the Alliance’s Asia-Pacific region.

-Peter has been acknowledged by The Legal 500 Asia-Pacific (2018) for his work in the Intellectual Property space.
+Peter has been acknowledged by The Legal 500 Asia-Pacific (2018 – 2020) for his work in Intellectual Property.

 - Acting and advising multinational consumer products group Reckitt Benckiser on its trade mark portfolio in Australia and the Pacific, including well known brands such as Mortein, Vanish (NapiSan), Airwick, Dettol, Pine O Clean, Clearasil, Finish, Harpic, Nurofen, Strepsils, Dr Scholl, and Durex.

 - Acted for The Fat Duck group of companies in Federal Court action to restrain the use of the trade mark “Fat Duck” (and variations) in respect of a Sydney restaurant.

 - Acted in defence of Reckitt Benckiser (Australia) Pty Limited (RB) in the Federal Court of Australia against an action by competitor, SC Johnson & Son Pty Limited (SCJ).
 The action succeeded only in relation to one of RB’s Mortein NaturGard Odourless Automatic Insect Control System (AICS) products, which is no longer distributed for sale.